ehtishama/healthcare-assistant-rag-chatbot/readme.md

-# Healthcare Assistant RAG Model
+# Healthcare Assistant RAG Chatbot

 ## Overview
 This project is a Healthcare Assistant built using a Retrieval-Augmented Generation (RAG) model.
 The system provides accurate and relevant healthcare advice based on user queries by retrieving information from the [NHS A-Z website](https://www.nhs.uk/health-a-z) and augmenting it with a Large Language Model (LLM).